-Provision will be made for North Somerset to contribute towards approximately 40% of the West of England's crushed rock aggregate sub regional apportionment for 2005-2020, consistent with national policy, subject to the principles of sustainable development, provided that local testing of that apportionment share, through preparation of the Local Development Framework, shows that it is deliverable and environmentally acceptable.
+Provision will be made for North Somerset to contribute towards approximately 40% of the West of England's crushed rock aggregate sub regional apportionment for 2005-2020 rolled forward to 2026 on a pro rata basis, with a deduction to take account of extraction since the start of that period, consistent with national policy, subject to the principles of sustainable development, provided that local testing of that apportionment, through preparation of the Local Development Framework, shows that it is deliverable and environmentally acceptable.
+Based on the sub regional apportionment for the West of England that was submitted by the South West regional Aggregates Working Party (SWRAWP) to the Department of Communities and Local Government in September 2010, the Council have calculated that apportionment for North Somerset to be approximately 36.9 million tonnes.